super-meuw/super_meuw_github_scraper/README.md

 pipx install requests rich
 ```

-#### If you run into a problem on Linux, just enter the following command in the correct directory—and—bang!
+#### If you run into a problem on Linux,just enter the following command in the correct directory and bang!

 ```bash
 python3 -m venv meuw-env